Eberg: Musical career

-Eberg’s second album Voff Voff has a more organized arrangement of acoustics and electronics that made most of the songs on the album hits in the UK and Iceland.
+Eberg's second album Voff Voff has a more organized arrangement of acoustics and electronics that made most of the songs on the album hits in the UK and Iceland.
 Eberg explains, "Voff Voff is how Icelandic dogs bark, I’ve always tended to be a bit of a barker.
 I like barking in public and I do way too much of it when I get drunk, and that’s how Icelandic dog barks, hence the name of the album, Voff Voff."
 The song "Inside Your Head" was used on the television series, The O.C., in the episode "The Summer Bummer", and in the episode "Weevils Wobble But They Don't Go Down" of the series Veronica Mars.
 The same song was also featured in an Apple iPhone advertisement displayed during the 79th Academy Awards.
-VoffVoff was released on Dharma Records.
+Voff Voff was released on Dharma Records.

 Eberg has a side project called Feldberg who won Song of the year at the 2010 Iceland music awards.
 The same song is also featured on the Parisian label kitsunes latest compilation nine.

 Ebergs latest album, 'Antidote' was released in December 2009 by the QE Company.